Augustusmyc/Alpha-Zero-implemented-through-Libtorch/README.md

 # Supported Games
 Currently Only Gomoku and Tic-Tac-Toe (Welcome other game implementions by githubers ~~)

 # Supported OS System
 linux/Windows (tested on Ubuntu 16/18 and Windows 10)

 # Supported Enviroment
-Both GPU and CPU (Tested on Tesla V100 and GTX 1080 and Intel i7)
+Both GPU and CPU (GPU test on Tesla V100 and GTX 1080 / CPU test on Intel i7)

 # Language
 Mainly C++ (for speed!), except that model can be trained by either c++ or python (pytorch + libtorch).

 # Dependence
-gcc(linux) or visual studio 19(windows)
+gcc(linux, test version:7.5.0) or visual studio 19(windows)

 cmake 3.18+